 Presbyterian Church in Ireland

+It is hereby certified that the Rev. A B, minister of the summer of the su ary, professor, etc., as may be) and

+member of the Presbytery of having rece demitted his present charge, with the concurre; that he/she is a minister of this Church in good an nce of Presbytery on

+such, he/she is cordially commended to the Presbytery of

 Signed in the name and by the authority of Presbytery

+Λ+

+At

-At ..... day of .....
-20 .....
+this day of 20

+Moderator

+Clerk

 B: To a Minister without charge, or Licentiate

 Presbyterian Church in Ireland

-It is hereby certified that the Rev. A.......
-B......, a (Minister without charge)/(Licentiate) under the care of the Presbytery of ...... is in good standing (in the ministry)/(as a probationer for the ministry) and that he/she is cordially commended as such to .....
+It is hereby certified that the Rev. A B, a (Minister without care of the Presbytery of is in good standing (in the ministry) and that he/she is cordially commended as such to e ministry)/(as a probationer for the

 Signed in the name and by the authority of Presbytery

+At

-At ..... day of .....
-20 .....
+this day of 20

+• Moderator

+Clerk